goldminer127/TFG-mobs/README.md

-# Updates 9/5
+# Updates 9/9
-* Wild mobs added.
-Review and testing required
+New wild mobs were added.
+Natural spawn has not been implemented, thus will not spawn yet in a world.
+Testing is required for balancing.
+Natural zombies will now spawn as Zombie faction, this is for Petrifying Zombies to target them.

 ## Spiders
 ### Weaver Spider